-Cemintel's SurroundTM External walling system combines a prefinished surface with a simple installation system that can be used for residential and commercial buildings.
+Cemintel's Commercial ExpressPanel® with Commercial ExpressWall® system combines a pre-primed panel with a simple installation system to create the Cemintel Commercial ExpressPanel® wall systems that can be used for residential and commercial buildings.

 This Design and Installation Guide recommends good building practice methodology and has been prepared as a general guide of design considerations, system engineering information and installation procedures for common external applications.
 It assumes that the user has an intermediate knowledge level of building design and construction.
 In no way does it replace the services of the building professionals required to design projects, nor is it an exhaustive guide of all possible scenarios.
 It is the responsibility of the architect, designer and various engineering parties to ensure that the details in this Design and Installation Guide are appropriate for the intended application.